© created by BFF Puppies and Prayer Paw Puppies

 When can I start training my puppy?

 You can start training your baby as early as eight weeks.
-They are protected against Parvo until they are ten to twelve weeks ( be SURE to vaccinate!)
+They are protected against Parvo until they are ten to twelve weeks (be SURE to keep them vaccinated!)
 They are receptive to love, guidance, and gentle care.

 Our babies have doggie doors and begin training themselves by following their mama around (about six weeks or so).
 They will still have accidents inside, but they learn very quickly to go outside like mama.
 They are not, however, in grass.
 We have gravel runs.